By Stephanie Chandler, CEO, Nonfiction Authors Association

 Instead of working to sell one book at a time, cultivate a community of readers.
 Engage, educate, inspire, and entertain them through social media, video, podcasting, webinars, private forums, online groups, etc.

 When you build a community, they will stay with you.
 They will eagerly anticipate your next book.
 They will support you.
 Compare that with selling a handful of books at a signing event.
 Chances are, you may never hear from those readers again.
 A tribe of loyal fans will be with you for the long run.

 Find groups that reach your target audience on Facebook, Twitter, Instagram, LinkedIn, etc., and get involved.
 For example, if you’re writing your memoir about how you cared for your aging parents, find groups for caregivers.
 Get involved, answer questions, and become part of the community.
 Then, when your book is ready, you’ll have access to a community of people who could make great beta readers and help support your book launch.

 Conversely, you can also start your own group on Facebook or another social media platform.
-This is an ideal way to begin cultivating your tribe.
+It is an ideal way to begin cultivating your tribe.

 - Build a Mailing List

-An email list is one of the most powerful tools you can have in your author toolbox.
+An email list is one of the most powerful book promotion tools in your author toolbox.
 It allows you to engage with your audience far beyond anything you can accomplish with social media.
 Every author should focus on growing a robust list.
-Entice subscribers with content that’s relevant and valuable to them, such as sample chapters, bonus reports, or book club reading guides.
+Entice subscribers with relevant and valuable content, such as sample chapters, bonus reports, or book club reading guides.
 You can also host free webinars and collect email addresses from participants.
 You can create opt-in pages with a tool like LeadPages.net and promote your offers with Facebook ads.

 - Leverage Podcasting